 The Group applies the general approach to provide for ECL prescribed by IFRS 9.
-As at 31 December 2020 and 2019, there was no provision made against the loan to an associate as the ECL is immaterial.
+As at 31 December 2020, there was no provision made against the loan to an associate as the ECL was immaterial.

 Particulars of the amounts due from associates are as follows: